mit-han-lab/smoothquant/README.md

 ## Example

 In `examples/smoothquant_opt_demo.ipynb`, we use OPT-13B as an example to demonstrate SmoothQuant can match the accuracy of FP16 and INT8 inference.
 In the current repo, we simulate INT8 inference with FP16 (`smoothquant/fake_quant.py`), i.e., fake quantization.
 We have implemented the real 8-bit quantization with INT8 CUTLASS GEMM kernels for both PyTorch and FasterTransformer.
 Please stay tuned for the release.

+## Open Source Roadmap

+The following table shows the open source roadmap of SmoothQuant.
+We will gradually release the code in two weeks.
+Stay tuned!

+- [x] SmoothQuant core code
+- [x] Activation scales of OPT and BLOOM models
+- [x] Demo for OPT-13B
+- [ ] SmoothQuant real-INT8 inference for PyTorch
+- [ ] SmoothQuant real-INT8 inference for FasterTransformer
+- [ ] Integration with [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) to reproduce the results in the paper.